ApertureDevelopment/Stargate-RP/README.md

 Stargate RP Gamemode for GMod

-New Project by Aperture Hostng
+New Project by Aperture Hosting and Oninoni

 Developement start at: 25.2.2017